 Experts in Analyzing the Security of Symmetric Cryptographic Primitives

-The IAIK Krypto research group focuses on the security analysis of symmetric cryptographic primitives.
+The IAIK Krypto research group focuses on the design and security analysis of symmetric cryptographic primitives.
 For this purpose, we apply and adapt existing mathematical frameworks to practical designs and design methods.
 We conduct basic and applied research and offer consulting services.

 We are part of the Secure Entities for Smart Environments (SEnSE) Group at the IAIK.More about SEnSE »